l-koehler/untis-py/README.md

   This does not disable caching entirely, just the loading/saving!
 * Use `--force-cache` to enter cache-only mode.
 This will prevent
   the program from connecting to WebUntis entirely.
+  This is also the __only way of viewing cached data in text-only mode__.
 * If `--credentials <server> <school> <username> <password>` is
   passed to the program, QSettings will not be used.
   In combination with `--text-only`, this allows for usage of the program